zebreus/distributed-universal-stateless-buildsystem/README.md

 # distributed universal stateless build system configuration documentation

+Currently this is just a collection of thoughts, full of inconsistencies and grammatical errors.
+Everything can and probably will change

 ## goals
 The goal of this project is to create a stateless universal distributed build system.
 What that means is specified below
 ### distributed